andreavitali/MovieBookings/README.md

 }
 ```

-Only the /api/bookings routes are protected with JWT authentication.
+_NB: Only the /api/bookings routes are protected with JWT authentication._

 If you want to create a new database file delete the MovieBookings.db and, from the project root folder, run:
 ```